-My primary focus is on undergraduate teaching in the fields of cell biology, animal physiology and toxicology.
-My interests in these areas are in cellular toxicology, in vitro methodology development and animal cell biotechnology.
-My research interests include investigating the use of cell cultures and protozoa as alternatives to the use of whole organisms in toxicology research and the effects of different classes of toxicants on cells.
+Dr. Dayeh's primary focus is on undergraduate teaching and joined the Department of Biology in 2004 as a full-time lecturer.
+Dr. Dayeh's research interests are in cellular toxicology and development of in vitro methodology.
+Her previous research investigated the use of animal cell cultures and protozoa as alternatives to the use of whole organisms in toxicology and the effects of different classes of toxicants at the cellular level.

 - BIOL 130, Introductory Cell Biology

 - Dayeh, V.R., Bols, N.C., Tanneberger, K., Schirmer, K. and Lee, L.E.J.
 (2013).
 The Use of Fish-Derived Cell Lines for Investigation of Environmental Contaminants: An Update Following OECD's Fish Toxicity Testing Framework No. 171.
 In: Current Protocols in Toxicology.
 John Wiley & Sons.
 New York, NY, USA.
 56:1.5.1–1.5.20.

 - Lee, L.E.J., Dayeh, V.R., Schirmer, K., and Bols, N.C.
 (2009).
 Applications and potential uses of fish gill cell lines: examples with RTgill-W1.
 In Vitro Cellular & Developmental Biology – Animal.
 45: 127-134.

 - Dayeh, V.R., Schirmer, K., and Bols, N.C.
 (2009).
 Ammonia-containing industrial effluents lethal to rainbow trout vacuolization and neutral red uptake in the rainbow trout gill cell line, RTgill-W1.
 Alternatives to Laboratory Animals.
 37: 77-87.